-The Abreu Trust was created by May Abreu to honor her husband, Francis.
-Our mission is to strengthen the communities in which we live by supporting organizations that meet critical community needs in the areas of animal welfare, children’s and senior services, as well as those most at risk due to grave health issues and difficult social circumstances.
-We focus on the geography in which the Abreus have lived and currently live – metropolitan Atlanta.
-We prioritize efforts that can best leverage our philanthropic dollars and that promote the legacy of our founders.
+The Abreu Trust, located in Atlanta, GA, was created by May P. Abreu to honor her husband, Francis Abreu.
+The Trust’s mission is to strengthen the communities in which we live by supporting organizations that meet critical community needs in the areas of animal welfare, children’s and senior services, as well as those most at risk due to grave health issues and difficult social circumstances.
+Our geographical focus is Metropolitan Atlanta, where the Abreu’s work and reside.
+We prioritize efforts that can best leverage our philanthropic dollars and promote the legacy of our founders.

-May P. Abreu was Atlanta’s first “Woman of the Year” in 1943, and was celebrated for her numerous charitable deeds.
+As Atlanta’s first “Woman of the Year” in 1943, May P. Abreu was celebrated for her numerous charitable deeds.
 She not only gave to countless individuals, but her good will extended to organizations such as the Humane Society of Atlanta, the Humane Society of South Coastal Georgia (formerly the Humane Society of Glynn County), Saint Joseph’s Hospital of Atlanta (formerly Saint Joseph’s Infirmary) and the American Red Cross.

-Francis L. Abreu was a renowned architect who emphasized Spanish and Mediterranean influences in his architectural style.
+Francis L. Abreu was a renowned architect who’s work reflected his interest in Spanish and Mediterranean architectural style.
 His influence can be seen in Fort Lauderdale, Florida, The Cloister on Sea Island, Georgia and multiple homes in south coastal Georgia.
-Playwright Eugene O’Neill lived in an Abreu-designed home.
+Playwright Eugene O’Neill lived in an Abreu-designed home on Sea Island.

 The Abreu legacy continues with May and Francis’s grandchildren and great grandchildren, all of whom live in the metro Atlanta area.
 We strive to continue the tradition of philanthropy by providing grants which support the community in which we live.